Tuesday, June 14, 2016

 The Lost Boys!!

-If there were ever giants that graced the Atari ST demoscene, it's these fellas.
-In 1990, they ventured into the commercial gaming industry with A Prehistoric Tale, published by the mighty Thalion but how does it play and can a demo group make a decent game?
-I mean, we all now remember TCB's Enchanted Land.
-Talent doesn't always equal great gameplay :/
+If there were ever giants in the Atari ST demoscene, these fellas were it.
+In 1990, they ventured into the gaming world with A Prehistoric Tale, published by Thalion.
+So, how does it play, and can a demo group create a good game?
+We all remember Enchanted Land.
+Talent doesn’t always translate to great gameplay.

-Those who remember Chuckie Egg or Panic will feel right at home with this game.
-We have been teleported back in time when dinosaurs roamed with a constant threat of being eaten alive.
-But this is the time for sexy cavewomen who all happen to look like Raquel Welch.
-We are tasked to collect dino eggs so all mammals don't become extinct.
+Fans of Chuckie Egg or Panic will feel at home as we’re transported back to a time when dinosaurs roamed and a constant threat of being eaten alive looms.
+But amidst this danger, we encounter sexy cavewomen who resemble Raquel Welch.
+Our mission is to collect dinosaur eggs to prevent the extinction of all mammals.

-The graphics are reminiscent of the 8-bit days but use a beautiful 16-bit quality.
-It's almost like we're playing a demo by The Lost Boys because of the look and palette used and I love it.
-The audio excels, all thanks to Jochen Hippel and I'm sure you'll be tapping your foot along to his gorgeous chiptune beats.
-To say this game sounds fantastic would be an understatement.
+The graphics are reminiscent of the 8-bit era, boasting a lovely 16-bit quality.
+It feels just like we're playing a demo by The Lost Boys!
+The audio is equally impressive, thanks to Jochen Hippel.
+His gorgeous chiptune beats will have you tapping your foot along.
+To say the audio is fantastic would be an understatement.

-A Prehistoric Tale is actually straightforward but hiding underneath a humble exterior is a worrisome experience that keeps you on your toes.
-Even the most gifted player will struggle at first, practice and you will love it.
-Superb game.
+A Prehistoric Tale is straightforward, but beneath its humble exterior lies a surprisingly challenging game that keeps you on your toes.
+Even the most skilled player will find it difficult, but with practice, you’ll love it.

 The pixel art animation when dropping off a ledge is hilarious!!